TimeTurnerr/OrdersAuthAPI/README.md

 All id starts with 1

-To access endpoints pass Autharization a skey in header and value as "Bearer <access token>"
+To access endpoints pass Autharization as key in header and value as

+"Bearer <access token>"